nathanl/phoenix-static-experiment/README.md

     "Templates are precompiled.
 Phoenix doesn’t need to copy strings for each rendered template.
 At the hardware level, you’ll see caching come into play for these strings where it never did before."

+I wanted to know: where, exactly, does hardware caching come into play, and how does it help performance?

-Here's my understanding so far: [Phoenix renders templates as iodata](https://github.com/phoenixframework/phoenix/blob/b7660e596efe6cd7ac711ef20172dc889f436ac2/lib/phoenix/view.ex#L334-L336), and that this means it never has to concatenate the parts of a page into a single response string.
-Instead, the Erlang VM can call `writev` with the iolist and let the operating system send each part of the response over the socket individually.
+Here's my understanding so far: [Phoenix renders templates as iodata](https://github.com/phoenixframework/phoenix/blob/b7660e596efe6cd7ac711ef20172dc889f436ac2/lib/phoenix/view.ex#L334-L336), and this means it never has to concatenate the parts of a page into a single response string.
+Instead, the Erlang VM can call `writev` with the flattened iolist and let the operating system concatenate the response to be sent over TCP.

-This means Elixir doesn't need to allocate a 2MB string in order for Phoenix to send a 2MB HTML response.
+This means the BEAM doesn't need to allocate a 200MB string in order for Phoenix to send a 200MB HTML response.
 That's good.
 But that doesn't explain the "hardware caching" part.

 But I had a guess.
 Given that:

-- `writev` is given the memory addresses in RAM of the data it should write
+- `writev` is given the memory addresses in RAM of the items it should write
 - a template has both static parts (like headers) and dynamic parts (eg, from a database query),
 - strings are immutable in Elixir